zzhou9/java-project/running-information-analysis-service/README.md

 ## Features
 - Each RunningInformation includes runningId, latitude, longitude, runningDistance, totalRunningTime,heartRate, timestamp and userInfo.

-### Query

-Query can be done by sending GET request to http://localhost:8080/running_info/{searching_id}?page=0&size=10

-The size parameter can be ignored and the default value is 2.

 Then you will get the response in JSON like below.
 ```json
 {